 - 2 Amada RG-80 Press Brake

-Kirin Manufacturing has numerous options for practically all of your welding and metal fabrication needs.
+Kirin Manufacturing has numerous options for practically all of your sheet metal welding and metal fabrication needs.
 From simple to complex jobs, Kirin has a welding solution.
 We employ the use of both TIG and MIG welding, depending on the specifications of the particular job and type of materials utilized.
 Tungsten Inert Gas welding, better known as TIG welding, can be used in joining thinner sheets of stainless steel, as well as other non-ferrous materials such as aluminum and copper.
 MIG welding, or Metal Inert Gas welding, is commonly used on heavier-gauge steels.

 - 1 MIG Wire Feed Welders